Goodnestone Park Gardens, near Canterbury

 The gardens cover roughly fifteen acres.
 They are maintained by the head-gardener John Wellard who has been at Goodnestone for over forty years.

-2019 - Goodnestone Park Gardens open from early February for snowdrops - see website for full details of days and times.
+2020 - Goodnestone Park Gardens open most of the year including early February for snowdrops - see website for full details of days and times.
 Disabled access, refreshments, plant sales.

 - Street: Goodnestone Park